Skip to main content

 Visualize how all the key stakeholders are related.

-What are three practices that have been shown to work for your social problem?
-What are three that have been shown to be dead-ends?
+What are three established practices that have been beneficial in improving your social problem?
+What three are considered dead ends?

 Read Stories of Change Design in Action